Microsoft sales grow on cloud strength, shares dip on heightened valuation

 On a call with investors, Microsoft forecast fiscal fourth-quarter productivity segment revenue with a midpoint of $13.93 billion, above Refinitiv estimates of $13.57 billion.
 Its sales forecasts for its intelligent cloud and personal computing businesses had midpoints of $16.32 billion and $13.80 billion, respectively, above estimates of $16.0 billion and $13.26 billion, according to Refinitiv data.

-Reporting by Akanksha Rana and Stephen Nellis; Editing by Arun Koyyur and Richard Chang
+Reporting by Akanksha Rana and Stephen Nellis; Editing by Arun Koyyur, Richard Chang and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.